What is Breast ReSensation?

 What to Expect

 Dr. Albright performs breast ReSensation to restore sensation after mastectomy.
 It can be completed as an additional step during free flap (autologous) breast reconstruction by reconnecting the nerves to return sensation to the newly restored breast.
-This procedure is major surgery and recovery will take many weeks.
+This procedure only takes a small amount of additional time relative to the microvascular flap breast reconstruction procedure.
+There is no additional recovery time required for ReSensation, but sensation recovery is not immediate or guaranteed.
 The nerve restoration will be gradual as nerves heal slowly.
-Research on the procedure indicates that patients begin to regain sensation within a few months of the surgery with feeling continuing to intensify up to two years afterward.
+Early research on the procedure indicates that patients begin to regain sensation within a few months of the surgery with feeling continuing to intensify up to two years afterward.
 While your final results may take time to realize, it has been found that women who undergo ReSensation often have better functionality, health, and emotional well-being following mastectomy.

 Plan Your Procedure